 62 Pages Posted: 18 Jul 2017 Last revised: 26 May 2020

-We analyze how public information on past entrepreneurial failure affects an entrepreneur's ability to borrow for a new venture.
-We exploit a policy shock from 2013 in France, which eliminated a highly salient public reporting to banks of the list of entrepreneurs involved in past corporate liquidations.
-We find that the elimination of this flag makes failed entrepreneurs significantly more likely to restart a business.
-This happens despite the fact that banks can buy the failure information from other public sources at a relatively small cost.
+We analyze how public information on past entrepreneurial failure affects entrepreneurs' ability to borrow and start new ventures.
+We exploit a policy shock from 2013 in France, which eliminated a widely used means of public reporting to banks of the identity of entrepreneurs involved in past corporate liquidations.
+We find that the elimination of this flag increases failed entrepreneurs' probability of starting a new business by at least 19%.
 Restarters create companies that have a higher probability of default.
-The effect of the reform is significantly more pronounced for younger entrepreneurs, in line with a simple model where banks rationally use information to update beliefs on entrepreneurs' quality.
+The effect of the reform is significantly more pronounced for younger entrepreneurs, in line with banks rationally using information to update beliefs on entrepreneurs' ability.

 Keywords: Entrepreneurship, Access to credit, Bankruptcy